 To run a workflow on data in the data table, first select the data table that contains the data you want to use.

 Select the row with the data to analyze (highlighted with an arrow in the screenshot below), click on the three vertical dots at the upper right, choose the Open With option , and select Workflow (circled).

 Where is the generated data stored?Data from a workflow analysis is stored in the workspace cloud storage (Google Bucket or Azure blob storage container) by default.
 Showcase workflows are preconfigured to write the URI metadata for output files to the same data table that contains the input files, which streamlines downstream analysis.

 How do I change the input/output files a workflow uses?

-Showcase workspaces are pre-configured to run on sample data included in the workspace, but you may need to change the input file names .
-You can use the Terra UI to change input or output file names or locations.
-See this article for step-by-step instructions, a video tutorial, and a practice exercise.
+Showcase workspaces are preconfigured to run on sample data included in the workspace.
+To run a showcase workspace's workflows on your own data, you need to update your workspace data table to include your own data.
+To learn how to modify, add, or delete a data table, see How to add a table to a Terra workspace.
+You can use the Terra interface to change input or output file names or locations.
+See Workflow setup: VM and other options for step-by-step instructions, a video tutorial, and a practice exercise.

 Additional GATK resources

 - For slides and notebooks-based tutorials from GATK workshops, see Instructions for GATK workshops.

 - Check out Terra's playlist of workshop recordings for GATK workshop videos on YouTube